andreabassi78/napari-sim-processor/README.md

 The reshape widget can be used to easily reshape the data if they are not organized as 5D (angle,phase,z,y,x).
 Currently only square images are supported (`x`=`y`)

-For raw image stacks with multiple z-frames each plane is processed as described here:
+For 3D stacks (raw images) with multiple z-frames, a batch reconstruction method is available, as described here:
 	https://doi.org/10.1098/rsta.2020.0162

 Support for 3D SIM with enhanced resolution in all directions is not yet available.